JulianKarlBauer/mechkit/paper/paper.md

 a multitude of different notations exist.
 As an example, one may consider the description of the mechanical properties of a homogeneous and isotropic, i.e. direction-independent, material within the framework of linear elasticity.
-Such a material can be described identically by two scalar material parameters.
+Such a material can be described completely by two independent scalar parameters.
-However, in the disciplines mentioned above, at least six different material parameters are commonly used, motivated by different applications and measurement methods.
+However, in the disciplines mentioned above, at least six different material parameters are commonly used, motivated by different applications, measurement techniques and tensor decompositions.
 This results in fifteen possible combinations of scalar descriptions of an isotropic material, which can be combined to the corresponding fourth-order elasticity tensor.
-For this tensor, again, different notations exist.
-They either follow the Voigt or Kelvin-Mandel notation or take account of the interfaces between open and commercial finite element codes.
+For this tensor, again, different representations exist, referring to different basis systems and notations.
+The notations either follow the
+Voigt or Kelvin-Mandel notation or take account of interfaces of finite element codes.

 The translation between different notations is often tedious and prone to errors.
 `mechkit` allows an easy exchange between different notations with user-friendly